 Ten (10) points will be awarded to applicants who increase the number of target units set aside for special population-eligible units to the greater of 10% or 6 units, from the mandatory 5%.
 (Units from the 5% threshold requirement will be counted toward the total percentage for scoring in this section.)
-Special population-eligible households are households with incomes no greater than 30% of AMI in the case of New Castle County and statewide AMI in the case of Sussex and Kent Counties, and in one or more of the following categories:
+In order to score additional points, special population-eligible units must be designated for households with incomes no greater than 30% of AMI, and in one or more of the following categories: